-We always do this when we are staying in a hot country for our holidays, so it’s totally handy for home too.
-Freeze bottles of water overnight to take out and use during the day, the ice will melt and keep the water lovely and cold as you go.
+A great alternative that we always do when it’s hot, or we are staying in a hot country for our holidays, is to freeze bottles of water overnight to take out and use during the day – the ice will melt and keep the water lovely and cold as you go.

-Tip: don’t fill the bottle completely full as the water expands as it freezes into ice.
+Tip: Remember, don’t fill the bottle completely full as the water expands as it freezes.

 Cooling certain pulse points on your body e.g. wrists, back of neck, hands, feet, face and ears, cooling any of these can help bring your overall body temperature down.
-Either use cold water or else use an ice pack, or ice cubes in a paper towel, and chill the pulse points.
+Either use cold water on a flannel, an ice pack, or ice cubes in a paper towel, and chill the pulse points.

 If you place a large bowl of ice or some frozen water bottles in front of the fan that will cool the air that the fan circulates around the room.